 At December 31, 2012, Navios Logistics employed 367 land-based employees and approximately 640 seafarers as crew on its vessels.
 Crew costs are a significant expense for Navios Logistics.
 Recently, the limited supply of and increased demand for well-qualified crew, due to the increase in the size of the global shipping fleet, has created upward pressure on crewing costs, which Navios Logistics generally bears under its time and spot contracts.
 Additionally, labor union activity in the Hidrovia may create pressure for Navios Logistics to pay higher crew salaries and wages.
 In addition, fuel is one of the largest operating expenses in its barge and cabotage businesses, where the revenue is contracted mainly by ton per cargo shipped.
 The prices for and availability of fuel may be subject to rapid change or curtailment, respectively, due to, among other things, new laws or regulations, interruptions in production by suppliers, imposition of restrictions on energy supply by government, worldwide price levels and market conditions.
 Currently, most of Navios Logistics' contracts provide for the adjustment of freight rates based on changes in the fuel prices and crew costs.
 Navios Logistics may be unable to include similar provisions in these contracts when they are renewed or in future contracts with new customers.
-To the extent its contracts do not pass-through changes in fuel prices to its clients, Navios Logistics will be forced to bear the cost of fuel price increases.
-Navios Logistics may hedge in the futures market all or part of its exposure to fuel price variations.
+To the extent its contracts do not pass-through changes in fuel prices to fuel price variations.
 Navios Logistics cannot assure you that it will be successful in hedging its exposure.
 In the event of a default by its contractual counterparties or other circumstance affecting their performance under a contract, Navios Logistics may be subject to exposure under, and may incur losses in connection with, its hedging instruments, if any.
-In certain jurisdictions, the price of fuel is affected by high local taxes and may suffer losses as a consequen
+In certain jurisdictions, the price of fuel is affected by high local taxes and may become more expensive than prevailing international prices.
+Navios Logistics may not be able to pass onto its customers the additional cost of such taxes and may become more expensive than prevai